Joe0x7F/MCP9701A/README.md

 ***NOTE: RL must be in K ohms.***

-So, for example, if VDD is 3.30 Vdc, the temperature is 77.0 degrees fahrenheit, RL (your equivalent load resistance) is 100K Ohms, then you would expect Vout to be
+So, for example, if VDD is 3.30 Vdc, the ambient temperature is 77.0 degrees fahrenheit, and RL (your equivalent load resistance) is 100K Ohms, then you would expect Vout to be
 approximately: 0.871 Volts

 Vout = 0.010794909077825357 * (77.0) + 0.003601552216090184 * (3.30) + 0.000022013009740013396 * (100) + 0.02551266767780824 = 0.8708070899574596758